cutuputuVrinda/cutuputuVrinda.github.io/README.md

 Shit yar, sachai dik gayi

 ### About this "Practice Test" 💻
 Alright, let's get down to business.
-This is a practice test, not a secret love message (or is it?).
+This is a practice test, not a secret message (or is it?).
 I'm just flexing my coding muscles and putting my portfolio through its paces.

 ### Closure and a Hint of Mystery 🔒
 As this readme file comes to an end, remember that life's too short not to indulge in a bit of playful banter.
 Stay awesome, Vrinda!